sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

 |:----:|
 |Figure 14.13: The solution.
 The **num_terms** variable will be an integer that is equal to the number of terms necessary to get better than 99% accuracy.|

-> Question 14.5: How many terms?
+> **Question 14.5: How many terms?**

->Using your script (or the solution shown in figure 14.13 above) how many terms are necessary to get better than 99% accuracy when using the Maclaurin series expansion for sin(x) when estimating x=1.874 radians?
+>Using your script (or the solution shown in figure 14.13 above) how many terms are necessary to get better than 99% accuracy when using the Maclaurin series expansion for \\(sin(x)\\) when estimating \\(x=1.874\\) radians?

 ## A Final Note on Loops
 Look, I get it.
 Programming is hard.
 Loops are hard.
 But remember that we are treating this as a brain workout.
 No one walks into a gym and expects to bench 500lbs right away!
-You need to workout for years before you get to that level.
+You need to work out for years before you get to that level.
 The good thing about programming, you do not need to practice for years to understand loops!
 You *will need to practice though.*

 The other thing to remember is that not everyone is equal.
 Just like working out, some of your classmates or peers may get this faster than you.
 It doesn't matter.
 The only thing that matters is YOU.
 You need to take the time necessary to understand these concepts.
 I believe in you!

 ### Challenge Question - Return to the Student Grade Analyzer
 Speaking of practice, here is one last challenge question to end the chapter with.
-Remember last chapter when we used decisions to assign a letter grade to a numeric grade?
+Remember the last chapter when we used decisions to assign a letter grade to a numeric grade?
 Now consider the case where instead of a single numeric grade, you instead have an array of grades.
-Lets say that we have an array called `grades` that is a column vector that contains the final grades for everyone in a class.
+Let's say that we have an array called `grades` that is a column vector that contains the final grades for everyone in a class.
 When you are working on this, only consider 10 or so grades but understand that your algorithm should work for any number of grades (my classes can often be 200+ students!).

 Remember, the final grades are calculated as follows: